awesome-cloud-dx/awesome-cloud-dx/README.md

 These products allow you to have a PaaS-like developer experience with your account at a major cloud provider like AWS, GCP or Azure without having to configure all the building blocks yourself.
 Think Heroku / Render / Railway kind of experience but powered by your cloud account.

 - [Argonaut](https://www.argonaut.dev/) - Your Dream DevOps Platform.
 End to end deployments to AWS and GCP in minutes.
-- [Beplus](https://beplus.cloud/) - Making AWS Cloud More Approachable
+- [Beplus](https://beplus.cloud/) - Making AWS Cloud More Approachable.
 - [FlightControl](https://flightcontrol.dev/) - Fullstack Deploy Platform that runs on your own cloud.
-Bringing world-class DX to fullstack on your own cloud.
 - [Massdriver](https://www.massdriver.cloud/) - Platform Engineering for Growing Software Teams.
-Faster feature development through self-service.
 - [Northflank](http://northflank.com/) Deploy (code / databases / jobs) in seconds
 - [Nullstone](https://www.nullstone.io/) - Ship like a startup.
 Manage infrastructure like an enterprise.
-Full stack apps and environments on your cloud in moments.
 - [Nucleus](https://www.nucleuscloud.com/) - The easiest way to build, deploy and manage services on Kubernetes.
 - [Opsly](http://opslycloud.com) - There's a faster way to cloud infrastructure.
-Build, deploy and manage any Application or Cloud Service on AWS / GCP / Azure.
 - [Ploi](https://ploi.io/) - Deploy your next server in a few clicks.
 - [Porter](https://www.getporter.dev/) - A modern app platform in your own cloud.
-Porter is a fully-managed PaaS that lets teams automate DevOps.
 - [Qovery](http://quovery.com) - Deliver Self-Service Infrastructure Faster.
-- [Stacktape](https://www.stacktape.com/) - Makes DevOps simple, allowing developers to deploy and run full-stack applications on AWS entirely on their own.
+- [Stacktape](https://www.stacktape.com/) - Still your AWS, but 97% easier.
 - [Zeet](http://zeet.co) - Simplify operations across your clouds.

 # Internal Developer Portals / Service catalogs